MThomason122/INST326_Garden_Sim/README.md

 **How to Use Program or Interpret Results**

+First you need to plant a plant in the garden using the garden method.
+Then you can use the water command to water the plants, which will allow the plant to grow.
+If the plant's HP reaches 100, the user can use the harvest command to harvest the plant.

 Clear instructions on how to use your program and/or interpret the output of the program, as applicable

 **Annotated Bibliography**